jfrome1/NTW2029/src/content/docs/course-ntw2029/assignments/papers/p2-7-intro-full-outline.md

 ## Submission

 Submit all three parts of the assignment on Canvas as one document.
 Start each part on a new page.
-Please follow exercise guidelines, include a GenAI link or non-use statement, and submit an updated workload report under Exercise 10.
+Please follow paper guidelines, include a GenAI link or non-use statement, and submit an updated workload report under Exercise 10.